Indian Air Force: A Cut Above

 The game, as explained in the information section of Google Play Store, "allows IAF aspirants to experience first hand the roles of an air warrior, as well as means to apply and appear for recruitment from the comfort of a mobile phone".
 An IAF spokesperson reiterated this saying that "the primary aim of this game is to get youth attracted to the profession of military aviation, while providing information about career options in the Indian Air Force."

 A Cut Above is a follow-up to the 2014 game called Guardians of the Skies which was also produced by the IAF.
 Guardians of the Skies had won various awards such as "Best mobile application (game) in 2014 from Microsoft India" and was also awarded by Unity3D.
 Threye, a Delhi-based game development studio, won the contract from the Air Force from a bid of over 120 participants in 2013.

+Gameplay

+The game has ten missions in total as part of its storyline: